-Paralympic champion Tim Disken has strengthened his reign in the S9 100m freestyle, winning Australia’s first Para-sport gold medal of the Gold Coast 2018 Commonwealth Games.
+Paralympic champion Timothy Disken has strengthened his reign in the men’s 100m freestyle S9, winning Australia’s first Para-sport gold medal of the 2018 Commonwealth Games.

-Disken also extended Australia’s reign in the event by following the footsteps of fellow Australian Rowan Crothers who claimed the title in Glasgow 2014.
+Disken also extended Australia’s reign in the event by following the footsteps of Paralympic teammate Rowan Crothers, who won the title in 2014.

-The Victorian soared through the water over the final 30 metres to finish in a time of 56.07 – more than one second in front of England’s Lewis White, and 1.83 seconds in front of Australian Brenden Hall, who claimed bronze.
+Disken soared through the water over the final 30m to finish in a time of 56.07, touching the wall more than one second ahead of silver medallist Lewis White (ENG) and Australian Brenden Hall, who claimed bronze.

-The AIS based athlete, who claimed Paralympic glory in the same event in Rio pushed himself through some tough competition, leaning on the home crowd cheering for extra motivation.
+The Australian Institute of Sport-based athlete, who claimed Paralympic glory in the same event at the Rio 2016 Paralympic Games, pushed himself through some tough competition, leaning on the home crowd cheering for extra motivation.

-He was in second place at the turn but dug deep.
+Disken was in second place at the turn, but dug deep.

-“Noting beats a home crowd and that last 30 metres, my body was screaming at me to give in and give up, but that crowd lifted me to another level and enabled me to get the job done.
+“Nothing beats a home crowd, and that last 30m, my body was screaming at me to give in and give up, but that crowd lifted me to another level and enabled me to get the job done.
 It was awesome,” Disken said.

 “It’s amazing to have 10,000 Aussies in the stands screaming out your name.
 Rio was something special, but winning in front of a home crowd and singing the national anthem in front of them is something else.”

-While it was smiles for Disken, bronze medallist Hall was hoping the race would replicate the quinella the pair achieved together in Rio 18 months ago.
+While it was smiles for Disken, bronze medallist Hall was hoping the race would replicate the quinella the pair achieved together at the Paralympics 18 months ago.

 “And to be on the podium again with Tim, I’m so happy.
 And I’m ecstatic for him.”